JuliaML/MLDataUtils.jl/docs/introduction/design.rst

 clean and efficient manner.
-Luckily we found that this can be reduced to surprisingly little, as subsetting/partitioning of data really just breaks down to keeping track of indices, and don't actually involve the data until the very end (see :doc:`motivation` for a thorough discussion of this).
+Luckily we found that this can be reduced to surprisingly little, as subsetting/partitioning of data really just breaks down to keeping track of indices, and doesn't actually involve the data until the very end (see :doc:`motivation` for a thorough discussion of this).